marcocafiso/RTE-Distribution-Finder/README.md

 `RTPs-Distribution-Finder` provides simple tools to:
 - Detect rapid transitions in continuous or noisy signals
-- Estimate their statistical distributions
-- Visualize RTPs and transition characteristics
+- Visualize RTPs as a simple raster plot

 ---